Accessibility, planar graphs, and quasi-isometries

 By \ref{itm:gb1} we deduce that a bounded neighbourhood of $v_0$ must intersect compact facial subgraphs of arbitrarily large diameter.
 This contradicts the fact that $\Gamma$ is locally finite. \end{proof}

-In Section~\ref{sec:accessibility}, we will see that good behavior is enough to deduce accessibility.
-The sole purpose of Section~\ref{sec:quasi-act-planar} is to reduce the general problem to the well-behaved case.
+In \S\ref{sec:accessibility}, we will see that good behavior is enough to deduce accessibility.
+The sole purpose of \S\ref{sec:quasi-act-planar} is to reduce the general problem to the well-behaved case.
 In particular, we will prove the following statement, which we state now for the convenience of the reader.

 \begin{restatable}[Tree decomposition with well-behaved parts]{theorem}{treedecomp} Let $X$ be a connected, locally finite, quasi-transitive graph, and suppose that $X$ is quasi-isometric to some connected, locally finite planar graph $\Gamma$ with good drawing $\vartheta$.
-Then there exists a $G$-canonical tree decomposition $(T, \cV)$ of $X$ with bounded adhesion and $T/G$ compact, where $\cV = (V_u)_{u \in VT}$, such that each part $X_u := X[V_u]$ satisfies the following: \begin{enumerate} \item $X_u$ is connected and quasi-transitive,
+Then there exists a $G$-canonical tree decomposition $(T, \cV)$ of $X$ with bounded adhesion and $T/G$ compact, where $\cV = (V_u)_{u \in V(T)}$, such that each part $X_u := X[V_u]$ satisfies the following: \begin{enumerate} \item $X_u$ is connected and quasi-transitive,